Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Menu-entries.md

 LaTeX.
 * Numbers: As per convention, numbers are aligned on the right.

-_Since b0.7.3:_ the table wizard also opens when you paste an HTML table (in your browser, Excel, LibreOffice, ...) into the editor. _Since b0.7.4_ you can also open the wizard in the Generate menu (kbd:[Alt+Insert]).
+_Since b0.7.3:_ the table wizard also opens when you paste an HTML table (in your browser, Excel, LibreOffice, ...) into the editor. _Since b0.7.4_ you can also open the wizard in the Generate menu (<shortcut>Alt+Insert</shortcut>).

 ## [[insert-graphic-wizard]]Insert Graphic Wizard